A Mobile First website design example and tutorial!

 Why is this important?
 When the Menu interface is located on the top of the page, it DOES NOT have an optimal THUMB User Interface (UI) when holding it with just ONE HAND!

-The Mobile First Menu interface that I have implemented has been optimized for optimal THUMB ZONE access when holding the Smartphone with just ONE HAND and has the following features:
+The Mobile First Menu Navigation User Interface (UI) that I have implemented has the following features:

 This MENU interface delivers a consistent Navigation User Interface (UI) ACROSS ALL DEVICES.